This is a sponsored conversation written by me on behalf of Pilot Corporation of America (Pilot Pen). The opinions and text are all mine.

 When creating a to-do list for the day, especially for your business, you need to break your day down into three segments.
 I'm not talking about morning, afternoon, and night.
 I'm referring to priorities and tasks.
-Everyday I break down my to-do list based on the things that I absolutely have to get done, the non-negotiables, and the things that I would like to get done, the tasks.
-Many times we jumble all of these things into one general to-do list, and then wonder why we feel like we didn't get anything done at the end of the day.
-Here are the three sections that you should outline every single day.
+Everyday I break down my to-do list into two sections: the things that I absolutely have to get done, the non-negotiables, and the things that I would like to get done, the tasks.
+I write my tasks in black in and my priorities in colored ink to make sure that there is a visual representation of it's importance.

 Another example: I'm going to NYC this weekend, so my goal for today is to clear my schedule for the weekend.
 That means that my priorities are going to be to complete any outstanding projects or anything that has a deadline before Monday.
 Why?
 Because by knowing what I want the end goal to be, I can keep myself focused on setting the right priorities so that I can achieve that reward: a work-free, relaxing weekend.
-When you look at your priorities for the day they should always be smaller steps that allow you to work towards a bigger goal.
+When you look at your priorities for the day, they should always be smaller steps that allow you to work towards a bigger goal.
 If your priority for the day is not part of a bigger picture, you might be wasting your time.
 Let's be honest we're all busy, we all have a ton to do, and quite frankly we don't have time to just be doing things for the sake of saying it was done.
 Which brings me to the next section.

 After I list all my priorities, I then go back and think about the other things that I would like to accomplish that day after my priorities are completed.
 From there I separate my to-do list into two sections, the things that are going to help me build influence and the things that are going to help me build income.
 If an activity is not allowing me to produce or increase these two areas, it becomes a low-priority and goes to the bottom of my list.
 So in this scenario, if I know that I make more money by promoting on Instagram than writing a blog post, I rather put off writing a blog post, and focus on spending time creating graphics for Instagram.

 Often we don't know what's important because we don't know what is helping us move the needle in the first place.
 This is why your metrics and analytics are so critical in building a business and being productive.
 Whether it's your personal life or your brand, there are things that are more valuable to do than others.
 It's important for you to sit down and identify that.
-So that is how I break down my day.
-And I love that the LifePlanner has three sections in each day to make this easy to accomplish and I can decipher what is most important using different color ink.
+So that is how I break down my day and plan my months.
+And I love that my Profit Planner has sections in each day to make this easy to accomplish and I can decipher what is most important using different color ink.